 |Mutuality – mutuality of obligations points towards employment, i.e. the client is obliged to offer you work and you are obliged to accept it – non-mutuality points towards self-employment.|

-Most interim assignments will be caught unless it’s a project or programme with defined end date and complete autonomy.
+Most interim assignments will be caught unless it’s a project or programme with a defined end date and complete autonomy.

 Is it still worth doing interim work if caught?
 It depends on your rate if you decide to go back to a permanent role you will get additional benefits like sick leave, employee benefits and pension contribution but you will need to be a high earner for the salary equivalent to be on par with your contractor pay, even if the rates are reduced.

 The main thing contractors can do to minimise their tax liability is to pay as much as they can into their pension.
 The allowance changes each year but in 2017 this is £40k and can be offset against your gross salary/fee.
 Note lower tax payers should salary sacrifice a maximum of 32k and higher taxpayers can claim the additional allowance via their self-assessment tax.

 If caught you need to decide how you want to be paid.